 We love our school librarians.
 They’re doing one of the most important jobs on the planet right now: connecting kids with stories.
 Science tells us that kids who read are better at building resilience, empathy, and a strong vocabulary.
 And in a world that needs more strong, brave, kind voices, librarians are leading the charge.
-That’s why a librarian deserves to get gifts that are extra special.
+That’s why librarians deserves to get gifts that are extra special.

-Looking to show a librarian how much they mean to you?
+Looking to show librarians how much they mean to you?
 We’ve put together a list of gifts to get your (and their) pages turning.
 Sure, you could get them a book … but they’ve probably already read it.
 Treat your favorite librarian to one of our gifts that range from practical to decorative and from cozy to chic.
 They deserve it!

 Quick tip: Check your school’s gift policy before giving; some prohibit homemade treats and/or gifts over a certain monetary value.

 Appropriately, there is no quicker way to a librarian’s heart than reading a heartfelt note.
 For an added touch, use these beautiful Bibliophile note cards that come with 20 different stack selections to choose from.

 2. Amazon e-gift card or other gift card